pyodide/pyodide/docs/project/roadmap.md

 ## Synchronous IO

 The majority of existing I/O APIs are synchronous.
 Unless we can support synchronous IO, much of the existing Python ecosystem cannot be ported.
-Luckily {user}`joemarshall` has a solution for this involving rewinding the Python stack.
-He has [a prototype implementation here](https://github.com/joemarshall/unthrow).
-We would like to bring this into Pyodide as a core feature.
+There are several different approaches to this, we would like to support at least one method.

 See issue {issue}`1503`.